MOSESMUGAYAMASHENGU/MOSESMUGAYAMASHENGU/README.md

 ### 👨🏽‍💻 About Me

 I’m Moses Mashengu, a development studies professional transitioning into software engineering with a focus on **backend development**.
-I love building systems that empower learners and competitive achievers in various domains using **data, tech, and scientific insights** to drive sustainable impact across Africa and the world.
+I am eager to build systems that empower learners and competitive achievers in various domains using **data, tech, and scientific insights** to drive sustainable impact across Africa and the world.

 - 🎓 First-Class Honours in Development Studies
 - 💡 Research recognized for methodical impact and institutional adoption